gdg-tuwien/gdg-tuwien.github.io/index.md

 > "Es gibt nicht Gutes.
 Außer man tut es."
 (There is no good.
 Unless one does it.) – Erich Kästner, 1950

+Nestled in the heart of Austria, **GDG Vienna Tech** we bring together distinguished researchers and engineers from all walks of life.
+Our focus is on **data systems and learning algorithms**.
+We aim to follow in the footsteps of Metalab, a pioneering Viennese hackerspace that has inspired countless others across Europe and beyond.

-In the heart of Austria, beneath the surface of our beloved "Wiener Grantln" (Viennese grumbling), lies a vibrant and dynamic alternative scene that has been pivotal in shaping the hacker movement across Europe.
-At the forefront of this movement is *Metalab*, a legendary hackerspace founded in 2006. *Metalab* has become a beacon for tech enthusiasts and innovators, inspiring countless hackerspaces across Europe and beyond.
+Beneath the surface of our beloved "Wiener Grantln" (Viennese grumbling), lies a vibrant alternative scene that has played a crucial role in the hacker movement across Europe At the forefront of this movement is *Metalab*, a hackerspace founded in 2006. *Metalab* which led to the emergence of hackerspaces across Europe and even across the Atlantic.
 From the renowned *Chaos Computer Club (CCC)* in Germany to *c-base* in Berlin, *NYC Resistor* in New York, and *Noisebridge* in San Francisco, these spaces share a commitment to fostering creativity, collaboration and technological innovation within an open and inclusive environment.

-We invite you to join our community as we embark on a journey to reconnect with our roots.
-We are bringing together top researchers and developers to celebrate those who think differently—the misfits, the rebels, the troublemakers, and the round pegs in square holes.
+We are here to celebrate those who think differently: the misfits, the rebels, the troublemakers, and the round pegs in square holes.
+At  GDG Vienna Tech, we embrace this spirit and strive to create a space where unconventional ideas can flourish and where everyone is encouraged to explore the boundaries of what is possible.
+Join us as we continue this legacy of innovation and exploration.

-Whether you're a seasoned hacker or just looking for inspiration.

 💡 Interested?
 Reach out to: https://sueszli.github.io